 Please call the ASC office (585-475-6682) to reschedule your appointment.

-If you are a faculty or staff member referring a student, please email email@example.com.
+If you are a faculty or staff member, you can refer a student by emailing firstname.lastname@example.org.
 Please inform the student that he/she will be contacted by an ASC staff person to arrange a meeting.

 Include the following information in your referral:

 Yes.
 There is no charge for any of the reading services.

 Are the screening results reported to my department?